splunk/splunk-sdk-javascript/README.md

 ## Requirements

-* Node.js v.0.12, or v4 or later.
-The Splunk SDK for JavaScript is tested with Node.js v.0.12, v4.2, and v10.0.
+* Node.js v 0.12, or v4 or later.
+The Splunk Enterprise SDK for JavaScript is tested with Node.js v.0.12, v4.2, and v10.0.
 * Splunk Enterprise 6.3.0 or later, or Splunk Cloud.
-The Splunk SDK for JavaScript is tested with Splunk Enterprise 7.0 and 7.2.
+The Splunk Enterprise SDK for JavaScript is tested with Splunk Enterprise 7.0 and 7.2.

 ## Installation

-This section describes the basic steps for installing the Splunk SDK for JavaScript.
+This section describes the basic steps for installing the Splunk Enterprise SDK for JavaScript.

-### Get the Splunk SDK for JavaScript
+### Get the Splunk Enterprise SDK for JavaScript

 You can get the SDK by [downloading it][zip] from GitHub, or by cloning it:

     git clone https://github.com/splunk/splunk-sdk-javascript.git

-### Use the Splunk SDK for JavaScript components on your web page
+### Use the Splunk Enterprise SDK for JavaScript components on your web page

-To use the components from the Splunk SDK for JavaScript on your web page, copy the **/splunk-sdk-javascript/client** directory to your web server.
+To use the components from the Splunk Enterprise SDK for JavaScript on your web page, copy the **/splunk-sdk-javascript/client** directory to your web server.
 Then, include the **splunk.js** or **splunk.min.js** file from this directory in your code.

 For example, include one of the following tags in your code: